-I’ve spent today a few hours to go through applications to our front-end developer position.
+Today, I’ve spent a few hours going through applications for our front-end developer position.
 After reading all these applications I would like to give three tips: